CAMBI-tech/BciPy/bcipy/language_model/README.md

 There is `lmimage` for prefix LM and `oclmimage` for oclm.
 For `lmimage`, before you start go to lm\_modes.py and paste to absolute path to the fst (given your platform).
 It should be under the "prelm" lmtype, in "self.localfst" field.

+### Domains

+The language models output results in the negative log likelihood domain.
+These values can be converted to the probability domain (between 0 and 1) using the `norm_domain` helper function in `bcipy.helpers.lang_model_related`.
+See the demos for a sample call.